Nagode Trial

 The Nagode Trial (Nagodetov proces) was a political show trial in Slovenia, Yugoslavia in 1947.

 The trial was carried out by the Slovene authorities under the leadership of the Communist Party of Slovenia against non-communist politicians that wished to participate in politics in Slovenia after 1945.
-In May 1947 the State Security Administration (i.e., the secret police, UDBA) arrested 32 highly educated intellectuals.
-These included some former members of the Communist Party of Slovenia, but the majority were liberal democrats that were inclined toward western-style parliamentary democracy.
-On 27 July 1947, the indictment was brought against 14 accused.
-Those were Črtomir Nagode, Ljubo Sirc, Leon Kavčnik, Boris Furlan, Zoran Hribar, Angela Vode, Metod Kumelj, Pavla Hočevar, Svatopluk Zupan, Bogdan Stare, Metod Pirc, Vid Lajovic, Franjo Sirc, and Elizabeta Hribar.
-Proceedings against Franc Snoj were added to this trial on 4 August.
-They were interrogated and tortured for two months in Ljubljana's prisons.
-The Politburo of the Central Committee of the Communist Party of Slovenia used the Yugoslav media to characterize those arrested as "a handful of spies, class enemies, foreign paid agents, who have no political program and whose work, with no political value at all, is to damage the people's authority."
+In May 1947, the State Security Administration (i.e., the secret police) arrested 32 highly educated intellectuals.
+Some were former members of the Communist Party of Slovenia, but the majority were liberal democrats inclined toward western-style parliamentary democracy.
+On July 27, 1947, the indictment was brought against 14 accused – Črtomir Nagode, Ljubo Sirc, Leon Kavčnik, Boris Furlan, Zoran Hribar, Angela Vode, Metod Kumelj, Pavla Hočevar, Svatopluk Zupan, Bogdan Stare, Metod Pirc, Vid Lajovic, Franjo Sirc, and Elizabeta Hribar.
+Proceedings against Franc Snoj were added on 4 August.
+For two months, prior to the trial, each of the accused had been interrogated and tortured in Ljubljana's prisons.
+The Politburo of the Central Committee of the Communist Party of Slovenia used the Yugoslav media to characterize those arrested as "a handful of spies, class enemies, and foreign-paid agents, who have no political program and whose work, with no political value at all, is to damage the people's authority."
 The trial against the accused began on July 29, and the proceedings were broadcast to the public via special loudspeakers on the streets.
-The public prosecutor in the trial was Viktor Avbelj, later a president of the presidency of the Socialist Republic of Slovenia, and Drago Supančič was used as an incriminating witness.
+The public prosecutor in the trial was Viktor Avbelj, later the president of the presidency of the Socialist Republic of Slovenia, while Drago Supančič was used as the incriminating witness.
 The trial became known as the "Nagode trial" after the principal defendant.
-After 13 days of hearings, on August 12 three of the defendants (Nagode, Boris Furlan, and Ljubo Sirc) were sentenced to be shot, and the remainder were sentenced to lengthy prison sentences with forced labor, deprivation of all civil rights, and confiscation of their property.
-Nagode was shot on August 27, 1947 and the death sentences against Furlan and Sirc were commuted to 20 years in prison.
-Two of those sentenced committed suicide.

-In 1991 the Supreme Court of the Republic of Slovenia overturned the conviction against Nagode and his fourteen co-defendants on the grounds that it was based on false testimony and that it had been a corrupt trial against imaginary Western spies.
+After thirteen days of hearings, on August 12, three of the defendants (Nagode, Boris Furlan, and Ljubo Sirc) were sentenced to be shot, while others were sentenced to lengthy prison sentences with forced labor, deprivation of all civil rights, and confiscation of all personal property.
+Nagode was shot on August 27, 1947, and the death sentences against Furlan and Sirc were commuted to 20-year prison sentences.
+In 1991, the Supreme Court of the Republic of Slovenia retroactively overturned the conviction against Nagode and his fourteen co-defendants on the grounds it had been based on false testimony.